-First, you must register as an asylum seeker in Ter Apel.
-There, you usually also sign your asylum application.
+First, you must register as an asylum seeker at the application centre in Ter Apel.
+Ter Apel is a village in the north east of the Netherlands.
+You can usually also submit your asylum application there.
 You will also find out when and where your asylum procedure will start.
-In that procedure, the Immigration and Naturalisation Service (IND) will assess whether or not you get a residence permit.
+During this procedure, the Immigration and Naturalisation Service (IND) will assess whether or not you will be granted a residence permit.

-If you come to the Netherlands in an airplane you can report to the Royal Netherlands Marechaussee at Amsterdam Airport Schiphol.
-In that case, the Royal Netherlands Marechaussee registers your personal details.
-And they will bring you to the Schiphol Registration Centre.
-Here you will often sign your application for asylum.
-And you will hear when and where your asylum procedure starts.
+Did you fly to the Netherlands?
+Then you can report to the Royal Netherlands Marechaussee.
+They will register your personal details and bring you to the Schiphol Registration Centre near Amsterdam.
+There you will usually also submit your application for asylum.
+And you will hear when and where your asylum procedure will start.

-What are the conditions for this residence permit?
-And what does the asylum procedure look like?
+When will you be given a residence permit?
+And what does the asylum procedure involve?

-You can get a residence permit if you meet one of the following conditions:
+You may be granted a residence permit if you meet one of the following conditions:

 Submitting an application for a temporary asylum residence permit is free of charge.

-If you have already applied for asylum at the Dutch border, in an airport or seaport, it is possible that you may not officially enter the Netherlands.
-You have a different asylum procedure: the border procedure.
+If you have already applied for asylum at the Dutch border, at an airport or seaport, it is possible that you may not officially be allowed to enter the Netherlands.
+In this case a different asylum procedure applies: the border procedure.

-You report in person to the application centre in Ter Apel.
-Staff members of the Immigration and Naturalisation Service (IND) will register your personal information there.
-And they will give you an expectations letter.
-You will fill out a questionnaire on paper or on the computer.
-Staff of the AVIM will search through your clothing and luggage.
-And take photos and fingerprints of you.
-The staff members of the AVIM may also ask questions about your travel route, previous asylum applications and family members.
-During the registration procedure, you sign your asylum application.
-A Foreign Nationals Identity Document type W is requested for you.
+You must report in person to the application centre in Ter Apel.
+There staff members of the Immigration and Naturalisation Service (IND) will register your personal information.
+You will fill out a paper or digital questionnaire.
+AVIM staff will search your clothing and luggage and determine your identity.
+Your photos and fingerprints will be taken.
+AVIM staff may also ask questions about your travel route, previous asylum applications and family members.
+During the registration procedure, you will sign your asylum application.
+A Foreign Nationals Identity Document (type W) will then be requested for you.

-AVIM investigates whether you have original documents concerning your identity, travel route or asylum story.
-Experts from the Royal Netherlands Marechaussee examine important documents to see if they are real.
+AVIM investigates whether you have any original documents concerning your identity, travel route or asylum story with you.
+Experts from the Royal Netherlands Marechaussee examine important documents to see if they are authentic.

-In order to test you for tuberculosis (TB), the medical staff takes an x-ray of your lungs.
+In order to test you for tuberculosis (TB), the medical staff takes an X-ray of your lungs.
 If you have TB, you will receive medical treatment with medication.
-Your asylum procedure will then start after the treatment of the disease.
+Your asylum procedure will then start after treatment.
 Asylum seekers from certain countries are not tested for TB.

-After your registration, you will receive shelter, meals and medical care.
+After registering, you will receive shelter, meals and medical care.

-Do you come from a safe country of origin or do you already have international protection from another country of the European Union?
-Then you have a different asylum procedure: the simplified asylum procedure.
-And you will get an insert sheet.
+Do you come from a safe country of origin or do you already have international protection from another European Union country?
+Then a different asylum procedure applies to you: the simplified asylum procedure.
+You already received an information folder on this.

 It may become clear from examining your data, documents and fingerprints that another country is responsible for your asylum application.
 For example, because you have already applied for asylum in another country or have a visa for another country.
 Is another country responsible for your asylum application?
-Then you have a different asylum procedure: the Dublin procedure.
+Then a different asylum procedure applies to you: the Dublin procedure.

-Sometimes steps 1, 2 or 3 happen at another location than in Ter Apel.
+Sometimes steps 1, 2 or 3 do not take place in Ter Apel but somewhere else.

-After your reporting interview, you go to another reception centre of the Central Agency for the Reception of Asylum Seekers (COA).
-That asylum seekers' centre is often near the office of the IND where you continue your asylum procedure.
-COA provides the care and guidance for asylum seekers in the Netherlands.
+After your reporting interview, you will go to another reception centre of the Central Agency for the Reception of Asylum Seekers (COA).
+This asylum seekers' centre is often near the office of the IND where you will continue your asylum procedure.
+COA provides care and guidance for asylum seekers in the Netherlands.

-AMVs from the age of 13 years old usually go to a
+AMVs from 15 to 18 years old usually go to a

-of age, the foundation NIDOS arranges a stay in a foster
+of age, NIDOS foundation arranges a stay with a foster

 family.
 NIDOS is the organisation that deals with guardianship for unaccompanied